havingfunq/YouTubeBrowser/README.md

 by Vincent Fuller

 ## README
 This is an implementation of a YouTube browser using three.js and PHP.
+Remember to add your YouTube API key to yt.php.